 Dr. Sergio Pellis from the University of Lethbridge emphasizes the benefits of play for young children by saying “Play prepares young brains for life”.

-Poster from the Time-In ToolKit for nurturing children's emotional intelligence.
+Poster from the Time-In ToolKit.
 Photo by Manda Renee Photography

 GEN:M's newest line to launch on Kickstarter is SnuggleBuddies, a plush toy collection that teaches children how to name their feelings using plush mood emojis to represent children's feelings.

-Mauve, 6 years, old in her Calming Corner with her SnuggleBuddies.
+Mauve, age 6, with her SnuggleBuddies.
 Photo by Manda Renee Photography

 Concerns about depression in young children and adolescents have been taken more seriously over the past two decades, according to the National Institute of Mental Health (NIMH).